dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 {{< tabs "Self-Hosted (CLI)" Kubernetes>}}

 {{% codetab %}}
 Place the CRD in your `./components` directory.
-When Dapr starts up, it will load subscriptions along with components.
+When Dapr starts up, it loads subscriptions along with components.

-*Note: By default, Dapr loads components from `$HOME/.dapr/components` on MacOS/Linux and `%USERPROFILE%\.dapr\components` on Windows.*
+Note: By default, Dapr loads components from `$HOME/.dapr/components` on MacOS/Linux and `%USERPROFILE%\.dapr\components` on Windows.

 You can also override the default directory by pointing the Dapr CLI to a components path: